You get carbs from sweets, fruit, milk, yogurt, bread, cereal, rice, pasta, potatoes, and other vegetables.

-It can help to count your carbs from things you eat or drink, and split them evenly between meals so that it’s in line with how much insulin is available from your body or from medicine.
+It can help to count your carbs from things you eat or drink, and split them evenly between meals so that your body isn't overwhelmed by a sudden large carb load.
 If you get more than your insulin supply can handle, your blood sugar level goes up.
 If you eat too few carbohydrates, your blood sugar level may fall too low.

 Counting carbs is most useful for people who use insulin several times a day or wear an insulin pump, or want more flexibility and variety in their food choices.
 The amount and type of insulin you are prescribed may affect the flexibility of your meal plan.

 You don’t have to count carbs.
 You could use diabetes food exchange lists instead.
 Ask your doctor or a registered dietitian for their advice on that.

 Most Americans need more fiber in their diets.
 The average American only gets about half the fiber needed on a daily basis.

 You get fiber from plant foods, so plan to eat more of these foods: